 Provision Plan (PP) & Education Health Care Plan (EHCP)

 Some children have greater and more specific needs for extra help and these may be given either a Provision Plan or an Education Health Care Plan which sets out the kind of help needed.
-A “Provision Plan” is a document used by Birmingham Local Authority and is not a legally binding document; this could be described as between "SEN Support" and an "Educational Health Care Plan".
+A “Provision Plan” is a document used by Birmingham Local Authority and is not a legally binding document; this could be described as between "SEND Support" and an "Educational Health Care Plan".

 An Education Health Care Plan is a legally binding document (so if a child moves to a different local authority the provision stipulated in it goes with them).
 Again, parents/carers are always fully involved at every stage if it is thought that an EHCP is necessary and would be beneficial to the child.